• Skip to primary navigation

 Notes

-• Keep unused cookie dough stored in a covered container in the fridge for up to 3 days, and store baked cookies in an airtight container at room temperature for up to 5 days.
+Store unused cookie dough in the fridge for up to 3 days and baked cookies in an airtight container at room temperature for up to 5 days.
+While they taste fresh days later, it's recommended to consume them sooner.

 Nutritional Information